mchen046/rshell/README.md

 Although not a bug with the rshell program itself, cppcheck prints an error messages on the call to `strcpy`, saying that the `Buffer is accessed out of bounds.` This is a known bug with cppcheck.

-**5. improper pipe chaining with i/o redirection** Commands similar to
+**5. improper pipe chaining with i/o redirection**

+Commands similar to

 `ls -l | grep eif | cat < eif > eif2 | cat < eif3 < eif4 eif5 < eif6`

-are supposed to redirect the output of cat eif into eif2 as well as executing cat eif5.
+are supposed to redirect the output of `cat eif` into `eif2` as well as executing `cat eif5`.
 However, rshell does not take into many similar accounts of pipe segments, specifically ones that contain i/o redirection and are chained side by side.